GeoscienceAustralia/sira/docs/source/ch02_concept.rst

 1. **Supply nodes**: These nodes represent the entry points into the system for required inputs or commodities.
-As for example, coal and water can be the required ‘commodities’ into a thermal power station.
+As for example, coal and water can be the required 'commodities' into a thermal power station.
 In the case of the substation, required input is electricity from power stations or other substations.